-- As part of their review of NIST FIPS 200 [9], Great Seneca Accounting selects the high controls baseline in - NIST SP 800-53 [10] for their BYOD architecture implementation.
-They then tailor the control baselines based on the needs identified through the priority Subcategories in its cybersecurity and privacy Target - 272 Profiles. - 273 Control baselines are tailored to meet their organization's needs.
-NIST SP 800-53 [10] defines tailoring as - 274 "The process by which security control baselines are modified by: (i) identifying and designating - common controls; (ii) applying scoping considerations on the applicability and implementation of - 276 baseline controls; (iii) selecting compensating security controls; (iv) assigning specific values to - 277 organization-defined security control parameters; (v) supplementing baselines with additional security - 278 controls or control enhancements; and (vi) providing additional specification information for control - 279 implementation." - 280 While not discussed in this example scenario, Great Seneca also plans to make tailoring decisions based 281 on other unique needs in its environment (e.g., legal and regulatory requirements). - 5.4.1 An Example Tailoring of the System and Communications Protection Security Control Family - As Great Seneca Accounting reviews the System and Communications Protection (SC) control family in NIST SP 800-53 [10], it notes there are opportunities for tailoring. - For example, the NIST SP 800-53 baseline includes control enhancements, whereas the Cybersecurity Framework Informative References contain only base controls.
-Great Seneca Accounting decides to - implement the enhancements that are applicable to a high-impact system for the SC controls they have - selected. - 290 Using this decision as a guide, Great Seneca Accounting also makes the following tailoring decisions - related to the NIST SP 800-53 SC control family: - NIST SP 800-53 provides recommendations regarding implementation priorities for controls.
-The implementation priorities of controls related to some Cybersecurity Framework Subcategories
+As part of their review of NIST FIPS 200 [9], Great Seneca Accounting selects the high controls baseline in NIST SP 800-53 [10] for their BYOD architecture implementation.
+They then tailor the control baselines based on the needs identified through the priority Subcategories in its cybersecurity and privacy Target Profiles.

+273 Control baselines are tailored to meet their organization's needs.
+NIST SP 800-53 [10] defines tailoring as

+274 "The process by which security control baselines are modified by: (i) identifying and designating

+- common controls; (ii) applying scoping considerations on the applicability and implementation of - 276 baseline controls; (iii) selecting compensating security controls; (iv) assigning specific values to - 277 organization-defined security control parameters; (v) supplementing baselines with additional security - controls or control enhancements; and (vi) providing additional specification information for controlimplementation." - 280 While not discussed in this example scenario, Great Seneca also plans to make tailoring decisions based 281 on other unique needs in its environment (e.g., legal, and regulatory requirements).

+5.4.1 An Example Tailoring of the System and Communications Protection SecurityControl Family implement the enhancements that are applicable to a high-impact system for the SC controls they haveselected.

+- As Great Seneca Accounting reviews the System and Communications Protection (SC) control family in NIST SP 800-53 [10], it notes there are opportunities for tailoring. - For example, the NIST SP 800-53 baseline includes control enhancements, whereas the Cybersecurity Framework Informative References contain only base controls.
+Great Seneca Accounting decides to

+Using this decision as a guide, Great Seneca Accounting also makes the following tailoring decisionsrelated to the NIST SP 800-53 SC control family:

-- were adjusted to be higher or lower based on their alignment with Subcategory prioritization in the Target Profile. - For example, the implementation priority for Cybersecurity Framework Subcategory DE.CM-5 was identified as having low or moderate importance for accomplishing all four BYOD-Related Business/Mission Objectives.
+- NIST SP 800-53 provides recommendations regarding implementation priorities for controls.
+The implementation priorities of controls related to some Cybersecurity Framework Subcategories were adjusted to be higher or lower based on their alignment with Subcategory prioritization in the Target Profile. - For example, the implementation priority for Cybersecurity Framework Subcategory DE.CM-5 was identified as having low or moderate importance for accomplishing all four BYOD-related Business/Mission Objectives.
 NIST SP 800-53 designates control SC-18, which supports the implementation of Cybersecurity Framework Subcategory DE.CM-5, as high priority.
-However, since Cybersecurity Framework Subcategory DE.CM-5 is moderate or low priority in this context, Great Seneca makes a tailoring decision to lower the implementation priority for the SC-18 NIST SP 800-53 control to moderate. - 303 304 - DE.CM-5's importance designations for accomplishing the BYOD-Related Business/Mission Objectives are highlighted in green in Figure 5-4.
+However, since Cybersecurity Framework Subcategory DE.CM-5 is moderate or low priority in this context, Great Seneca makes a tailoring decision to lower the implementation priority for the SC-18 NIST SP 800-53 control to moderate. - 303

+- DE.CM-5's importance designations for accomplishing the BYOD-Related Business/Mission Objectives are highlighted in green in Figure 5-4. - 305 Figure 5-4 Subcategory DE.CM-5 Mapping to BYOD-Related Business/Mission Objectives

-Cybersecurity Framework Core BYOD-Related Business/Mission Objectives Function Category Subcategory (1) Provide Good Data Stewardship (2) Enable Workforce Flexibility (3) Provide Innovative Financial Services (4) Enable Workforce Flexibility DE.CM-5: DETECT Security Continuous Monitoring Unauthorized mobile code moderate moderate moderate low ino into ing is detected.
+Cybersecurity Framework Core BYOD-Related Business/Mission Objectives Function Category Subcategory (1) Provide Good Data Stewardship (2) Enable Workforce Flexibility (3) Provide Innovative Financial Services (4) Enable Workforce Flexibility DETECT Security Continuous Monitoring DE.CM-5: Unauthorized mobile code is detected. moderate moderate moderate low